Tornado rips through home; risk of more as wild weather lashes NZ

 "I'm pretty certain it moved our caravan, which is 26ft."

-The couple's chicken coup had been "absolutely" ruined, but the birds are fine.
+The couple's chicken coop had been "absolutely" ruined, but the birds are fine.

 "I'm currently staying at my sister's house in Levin with my daughter; I'm a bit to scared to go back home in fear that it will happen again."